Kenneth W. Winters

-Kenneth W. Winters (born June 24, 1934) is Kentucky politician who served in the Kentucky State Senate and as president of Campbellsville University.
+Kenneth Wayne Winters (born June 27, 1934) is Kentucky politician who served in the Kentucky State Senate and as president of Campbellsville University.

-He graduated from Murray State University in 1957 with a Bachelor of Science degree in industrial arts.
+He graduated Crittenden County High School.
+He then graduated from Murray State University in 1957 with a Bachelor of Science degree in industrial arts, Indiana University in 1964 with a master of science in secondary education and University of Northern Colorado in 1970 with a doctorate in Higher Education Administration and Technology Education.
 He was a member of Epsilon Pi Tau honor society and Scabbard and Blade.

+Winters served 12 years in the U.S. Army and the U.S. Army Reserves, and was commissioned as an officer.